 Some tax credits are refundable.
 That means you can claim the tax credit even if you don’t owe any taxes that year and still receive most of the base amount.

-For example, the Child Tax Credit can reduce your tax liability by up to $2,000 per child.
-If you would otherwise owe $5,000 in taxes and claim the Child Tax Credit for one child, then you owe only $3,000 instead.
-But if you didn’t owe anything that year, perhaps because you claimed other credits and deductions, then you can still redeem the Child Tax Credit as a refund for up to $1,400.
+For example, the child tax credit can reduce your tax liability by up to $2,000 per child.
+If you would otherwise owe $5,000 in taxes and claim the child tax credit for one child, then you owe only $3,000 instead.
+But if you didn’t owe anything that year, perhaps because you claimed other credits and deductions, then you can still redeem the child tax credit as a refund for up to $1,400.
+The child tax credit was also temporarily increased to $3,600 in 2021, thanks to COVID-19 relief measures passed by the Biden Administration.

 We caution against aiming for a large tax refund because that means you’re overpaying taxes throughout the year and in return receiving a smaller paycheck.
 Some people describe this as giving the IRS an “interest-free loan.”